-Scott Brooks - NBA Head Coach, Oklahoma City Thunder - San Joaquin Delta College
+Scott Brooks - NBA Head Coach, Washington Wizards - San Joaquin Delta College

-A former basketball standout at San Joaquin Delta College, Scott Brooks and his team took another step toward a championship by facing the Miami Heat in the 2012 NBA Finals.
-The Thunder lost, but Brooks continued to solidify his post as one of the NBA's top head coaches.
+A former basketball standout at San Joaquin Delta College, Scott Brooks was hired in 2016 by the Washington Wizards, becoming the 24th head coach in franchise history.
+Previously, Brooks was head coach of the Oklahoma City Thunder, leading his team to the 2012 NBA Finals.
+The Thunder lost to the Miami Heat, but Brooks continued to solidify his post as one of the NBA's top head coaches.

 In 2011, Brooks concluded his third season as head coach of the Thunder by leading Oklahoma City to a Northwest Division Title and a spot in the Western Conference Finals versus the eventual NBA Champion, Dallas Mavericks.

 During the 2010-11 season Brooks led the Thunder to 55 wins and a spot in the Western Conference Finals after Oklahoma City captured playoff series victories over the Denver Nuggets and Memphis Grizzlies.

 After the late-season acquisition of Kendrick Perkins from the Boston Celtics in mid-March, Brooks guided the Thunder to a 13-4 mark in the final 17 games of the regular season.

 Under Brooks, the OKC franchise has qualified for the playoffs in back-to-back seasons for the first time since 1997 and 1998.